What are line output converters?

 Q: Someone said I need a line output converter to install a new stereo.
 Why is that?

 A: Line output converters are sometimes also needed to install a new stereo in a vehicle with a separate factory amplifier.
 They’re used in conjunction with vehicle-specific wiring adapters to make the new high-powered stereo work with the factory amp.
 They often offer gain adjustments that let you balance the output from new radio to the input sensitivity of the factory amp for the best sound.
 When you use our OutfitMyCar™ application to shop for a new radio, we'll let you know if an LOC is needed.

 So even if you're working with a radio with no RCA outputs, you can still add some amplification to your speakers or add a subwoofer.
-If you have additional questions, check with one of our knowledgeable Advisors by email, phone, or online chat.
+If you have additional questions, check with one of our knowledgeable Advisors.
 We're here to help.